What if the entire personal finance industry is focussing us on the wrong things?

 Some people have mental models that help them build wealth.
 Warren Buffett’s partner Charlie Munger is known for a set of mental models that helped him achieve great success.

-We use mental shortcuts because they allow us to make quick decisions.
+We use these mental modals to make decisions on autopilot.
 In our evolutionary history, quick decisions would have been needed to survive.
-When you see a shadow the shape of the sabre-tooth tiger, best not start a philosophical debate, best run the fuck away.
+When you see a shadow the shape of the sabre-tooth tiger, best not start a philosophical debate, best to run the fuck away.

-For example, have you ever heard someone complain about all their past boyfriends being bastards? (please feel free to change the gender and character flaw here).
-But what is the one thing that all those past boyfriends have in common?
-The person that chose them.
+For example, have you ever heard someone complain about all their past partners?
+What is the one thing that all those different people have in common?
+Answer: the person that chose them.
 Is it possible that the person choosing has a relationship blueprint that is not helping them?

 Similarly, is it possible that we all have money blueprints that determine our financial results?
 For good or bad.